KCprsnlcc/MovieRecommender/README.md

 ### Acknowledgment

 We sincerely thank **F-odt** for providing the dataset used in this project.
-The dataset has been instrumental in building and testing the Movie Recommender System.
+The dataset has been instrumental in building and testing MovieReX.

 ### Dataset License and Usage